travelgateX/documentation-site/content/hotelx/howtos/bookingflow/search.md

         ]
 }

 Search is the first operation in the booking flow.
-It jallows to check which available rooms there are for the requested hotels or for the hotels in the requested destination for a given range of dates and for a given pax distribution.
+It allows to check which available rooms there are for the requested hotels or for the hotels in the requested destination for a given range of dates and for a given pax distribution.

 ## Advanced criteria
-Explain different parameters can be set up on the request Mandatory
+It explains different parameters that can be set up in the request Mandatory

-- CheckIn: check-in date for booking. _Format: YYYY-MM-DD_
+- CheckIn: check-in date for the booking. _Format: YYYY-MM-DD_
-- CheckOut: check-out date for booking. _Format YYYY-MM-DD_
+- CheckOut: check-out date for the booking. _Format YYYY-MM-DD_
 - Hotels*: List of hotel codes
 - Destinations*: List of destination codes
-- Occupancies: The occupancy you want to ask for each room.
+- Occupancies: The occupancy you are requesting for each room.
   - For multi-room bookings, this array will contain multiple elements (rooms).
-For each room you have to specify its own occupancy.
+For each room you should specify its own occupancy.

-_* Hotels and Destinations parametres are excludent between them_
+_* Hotels and Destinations parameters are exclusive between them_

 ## How to request
 There are different ways to request a Search.
-Below is shown different examples for different casuistry.
+Below are shown different examples for different casuistry:

 {{% graphiql-tabs %}}

 002160e4c2822635ef3b1a3c81b1d44d
-In this availability case, you won't get results due to the hotel you're asking for has a minimmum stay restriction.
-So, if you change the date range to 3 days or more, you will get availability
+In this availability case, you will not receive results due to the hotel's restriction of minimum stay.
+In this case, if you change the date range to 3 days or more, you will receive availability
 /002160e4c2822635ef3b1a3c81b1d44d

 {{% /graphiql-tabs %}}